muchcreative/Single-Stock-EDA-Example/1. Standardization Vs Normalization/README.md

 Assumptions will be , not completely a random walk and creatine algorithsm to help trade the stock market are multivariate models with univariate ideas being impractical in real-life.

+Data:
+- Data and stock OHLC data market is non-stationary
+- Stock data does not completely follow a random walk, but there are trends within a stock price that can be determined by a random walk with a deterministic trend or drift.
+With the following being proved with both the advent of algorithmic trading strategies but more so with HFT (high frequency trading).

 Deterministic Trend

 **Standardization:**